-Upon arrival, greeting team will direct you to Centre Camp to help you find your theme camp location or appropriate camping area if you are free-camping.
+Upon arrival, the greeting team will direct you to Centre Camp, your theme camp location or an appropriate camping area if you are free-camping.

 If you have questions about accommodating your family, email families(at)burningnest.co.uk or if you have accessibility requirements, get in touch at inclusion(at)burningnest.co.uk

 We have security on-site to safeguard our community and home.
 Our security team is well experienced with alternative events and Nest specifically, and does not want to spoil your experience of the event.
 However, our participants are reminded that the law of the land still applies at Nest.